-Our list of the best places to drink or dine out with your dog.
+Our list of the best places to drink or dine out with your dog in Cheltenham.

 Woodkraft is an eatery on Regent Street near to the Everyman theatre that serves excellent food.
 They allow dogs to accompany you on specific floors, as mentioned on their website.

-Woodkraft known locally for their delicious lunch and brunch options and small plates. https://woodkraftcheltenham.com/dog-friendly
+Woodkraft is known locally for their delicious lunch and brunch options and small plates. https://woodkraftcheltenham.com/dog-friendly

 Harry Cook Freehouse